jasonwcc/learntocontainerized/Setup_all_necessary_accounts.md

 3. Click on Get Started (top right)
 4. Under Docker Hub, click Signup
 5. In the Create a Docker ID,  a
-- Enter a prefer ID
+- Enter a prefer dockerID
+- Enter your personal email address
 - Assign a unique password
 - Click I'm not a robot --> answer simple puzzle
 - Click Sign Up
 -
 ![image](images/sign_up_dockerio.png)

+6. Log into your personal email inbox
+7. Open up mail sent by [Docker]
+8. Click Verify email address
+9. Login with the dockerID and password created earlier
+- Continue with Docker for Desktop installation

 ## Exercise 3 : Install Docker Desktop
 ### Pre-requisite
 - Administrator right to your PC
 - Internet connection
 - Some disk space < 1Gib
-- Not necessary but added bonus - command line interface experience
+- Experience with command line interface - Not necessary but added bonus
--

 1. Launch any browser of your preference

 2. Google and download Docker Desktop for Windows